TABLE OF CONTENTS

 Let’s review the key takeaways when differentiating between TIN vs EIN identifiers:

-- A TIN, whether it represents an SSN, EIN, or ITIN, must be furnished when you file your taxes or when claiming certain benefits.
+- A TIN—whether an SSN, EIN, or ITIN—must be furnished when you file your taxes or when claiming certain benefits.

 - While you can use a TIN in various ways, an EIN must be used solely for filing business taxes by U.S. residents.